Impact of Satellite Trails on H.E.S.S. Astronomical Observations: Introduction

-H.E.S.S. is an array of five IACTs located in the Khomas Highland of Namibia.
-It consists of four 12-meter-diameter telescopes (CT1-4, constructed 2004) and a fifth (CT5, constructed 2012) with a 28-meter diameter.
+The H.E.S.S. array is made up of five IACTs located in the Khomas Highland of Namibia.
+It consists of four 12-meter-diameter telescopes (CT1-4, constructed 2004) and a fifth telescope (CT5, constructed 2012) with a 28-meter diameter.
 The addition of CT5 extends the observable energy range down to 20\,GeV and increases the sensitivity overlap with space-based instruments, such as the \textit{Fermi} Large Area Telescope \citep{Fermi}.
-The original CT1-4 (HESS1) cameras were upgraded between 2015-17 \citep{hess1uupgrade}, during which all components apart from the photomultipliers were replaced (from which point they are referred to as HESS1U).
+The original CT1-4 (HESS1) cameras were upgraded between 2015-17 \citep{hess1uupgrade}, during which all components apart from the photomultipliers were replaced (henceforth referred to as HESS1U).
 The CT5 telescope was upgraded in 2019 with a replacement camera based on the new-generation FlashCam Cherenkov Telescope Array (CTA) design \citep{Flashcamicrc2015}.
 The aim of this upgrade was to further reduce the energy threshold of CT5 observations, and improve instrumental stability \citep{FlashcamPerformance}.
-Basic properties of the current H.E.S.S. instrumental configuration are listed in Table \ref{table:hess}.
-CTA will consist of at least $64$ telescopes from three IACT classes (Large, Medium and Small) on two sites, one on the Spanish island of La Palma, and another near Cerro Paranal in Chile.
+The basic properties of the current H.E.S.S. instrumental configuration are listed in Table \ref{table:hess}.
+CTA will consist of at least $64$ telescopes from three IACT classes (large, medium, and small) on two sites: one on the Spanish island of La Palma, and another near Cerro Paranal in Chile.
 Cameras based on the FlashCam design will be deployed on the Medium Sized Telescopes on the southern site.
 It is therefore important to quantify the influence of satellite trails in current generation instruments in order to predict their potential influence on CTA observations in the 2030s.

-The remainder of this paper is structured as follows: in Section \ref{sec:ident} we present our novel technique for identifying the presence of satellite trails in IACT observations using Night Sky Background (NSB) data produced by the CT5 camera.
-In Section \ref{sec:det} we analyse the statistical properties of these satellite detections, and attempt to quantify their effect on H.E.S.S. gamma-ray observations in Section \ref{sec:impact}.
-In Section \ref{sec:pred} we predict the possible impact of such satellite trails on upcoming instruments, and in Section \ref{sec:conc} we weigh the adverse effects on our data from satellite constellations against their potential societal benefits and conclude.
+The remainder of this paper is structured as follows.
+In Section \ref{sec:ident}, we present our novel technique for identifying the presence of satellite trails in IACT observations using Night Sky Background (NSB) data produced by the CT5 camera.
+In Section \ref{sec:det}, we analyse the statistical properties of these satellite detections and attempt to quantify their effect on H.E.S.S. gamma-ray observations in Section \ref{sec:impact}.
+In Section \ref{sec:pred}, we predict the possible impact of such satellite trails on upcoming instruments.
+In Section \ref{sec:conc}, we weigh the adverse effects on our data from satellite constellations against their potential societal benefits and draw our conclusions.

-\section{Data Selection and Methods}
+\section{Data selection and methods}